Fperdreau/RankMyDrawing/manual.md

 2. Drag & drop (or click on the uploader) to upload the reference drawing.

+3. Refresh the page to see your new reference drawing

 #### Add participants’ drawings:

 ![Drawing step 2](./media/drawing2.png)